Truth and the Social Culture

 The Unenframed Social Order

-The rise of the social order in the past has always been such that its projection is limited in terms of means.
-As Foucault points out in Discipline and Punish, in the past, the order had to resort to extreme and horrifically brutal means to assert itself, in the absence of the means to assert itself in an omnipresent, global way, and even then, it was limited in its ability to reliably channel or mute the defiance of the focus.
+The rise of the social order has always had a limited ability to project itself.
+Foucault discusses this in Discipline and Punish.
+In the past, the order had to resort to extreme and horrifically brutal means to assert itself.
+This was due to an absence of the means to assert itself in an omnipresent, global way.
+Even with the leverage of brutality, it had limited ability to channel or mute the defiance of the focus.

 The Fully Enframed Social Order